Målselv Municipality: Coat of arms

 The coat of arms was granted on 1 February 1985.
 The official blazon is "Vert, a pile wavy argent issuant from base dexter" (I grønt en sølv spiss, skråstilt venstre høyre, dannet ved bølgesnitt).
 This means the arms have a green field (background) and the charge is a wavy line rising from the bottom left to the top right.
 The wavy line has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms are a canting that represent the Målselva river which runs on serpentine-like loops through a fertile valley as it passes through the municipality.
 The green color symbolizes the fertile valley and the wavy white or silver line represents the river.
 The arms were designed by Ottar Jarl Myrvang.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Målselv.
+The Church of Norway has two parishes (sokn) within Målselv Municipality.
 It is part of the Indre Troms prosti (deanery) in the Diocese of Nord-Hålogaland.